Sean-Ward034/TranscriptAI/Setup.md

 ## **Troubleshooting**

 1. **FFmpeg Not Found**
+   * The application will provide platform-specific installation instructions
-   * Ensure FFmpeg is in your system PATH
+   * After installing FFmpeg, ensure it's in your system PATH
    * Restart your terminal after installing FFmpeg
    * On Windows, you might need to log out and back in